Mission Trip Information

 **Read the plugs and electrical info on all your electrical gear, if it says 50-60 Hz and 100-240 volts, you will be fine with just the plug adapter.

-Medical Related Essentials to Bring:
+Medical Related Items to Bring:

 • Any medications currently taking (in original Rx containers)